meezymeek/ltdans-run-for-reelection/docs/deployment-instructions.md

 ## 🎖️ Campaign Strategy

-Help Lt.
-Dan navigate the political obstacles on his path to re-election!
+Help Danny Boy navigate the political obstacles on his path to re-election!
 The game gets progressively harder as you advance through the campaign trail.

 ---